Wall Street's Late Rally Drives Global Stocks Higher

 By Avantika Chilkoti

-Global stocks drifted higher Friday, settling after a day of seesaws on Wall Street that captured the uncertainty gripping investors heading into 2019.
+Global stocks rallied on Friday, adding to a week of seesaws on Wall Street that captured the uncertainty gripping investors heading into 2019.

-The holiday period has been defined by wild trading, with U.S. markets slumping on Thursday before staging a dramatic comeback just before markets closed.
+The holiday period has been defined by wild market swings, with U.S. stocks slumping Thursday before staging a dramatic comeback just before markets closed.
 The Dow Jones Industrial Average swung from an intraday 2.7% fall to close 1.1% higher.

-In the U.S., futures pointed to a 0.4% opening loss Friday for both the S&P 500 and the Dow.
+In the U.S., futures pointed to a 0.5% opening gain Friday for the S&P 500 and the Dow.

+Technology and financial stocks led the European market higher, with German lender Commerzbank up 4.5% and Italy's Banco BPM up 4.7%, while Deutsche Bank, which has lost 56% over the past year, gained 3%.

+Despite the rally late this week, analysts remain cautious about the prospects for equity markets into the new year.

 "Investors continue to be worried by the economic outlook," said Charles St Arnaud, senior investment strategist at Lombard Odier Investment Managers.
 He also pointed to a string of news from Washington that has created uncertainty for investors, including President Trump's complaints about the U.S. Federal Reserve, just as thin trading exaggerates market moves.